SunilJeong95/SunilJeong95.github.io/index.md

 last update: July.
 24, 2021

 # About Me
-I am planning to graduate in February 2022.
+In February 2022, I am planning to graduate at Handong Global University.
 My major is Computer-Science.
-Now, I am intereted in
-    * Mobile Application Development
-    * Server Management
-    * Deep-learning
+If you want to contact with me, please send me email.

 <br/>